Condola Rashad is a four-time Tony-nominated actress, best known for her work on Broadway.

 Although she's not showing signs of slowing down her acting career, Rashad has expanded her artistry.
-This spring Rashad released her debut EP entitled, Space Daughter.
-The album pairs with a visual accompaniment all conceived, produced and co-directed by Rashad.
+This spring Rashad released her third single and video from her EP entitled, Space Daughter.
+The songs each pair with a visual accompaniment all conceived, produced and co-directed by Rashad.

 Rashad trained as a classical pianist during her adolescence, and was the lead singer and songwriter of an alternative band, “Condola & The Stoop Kids.”
 Her musical influences range from Little Dragon to India Arie, Stevie Wonder to Timbaland - she has never stuck to creating one genre of music.